pyscripter/pyscripter/Help/source/ideoptions.md

 sffMac, sffUnicode.
 The last option although available is not currently supported.

+*Display flow control symbols*\
+These options determine whether program flow control symbols (small arrows next to return/continue/break/yield statements) are displayed in the editor and the color of the symbols.

 *Display packages names*\
 Display package names instead of file names for package files (\_\_init\_\_.py) in editor tabs.